 Retirement Planning Tips

-- Consider talking to your financial advisor annuties’ place in your financial plan.
+- Consider talking to your financial advisor about whether annuties would be a good fit in your financial plan.
 They can give you advice and guidance on how annuities work and how you could benefit from purchasing one.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/fizkes, ©iStock.com/katleho Seisa, ©iStock.com/EmirMemedovski